Dating apps. Rating apps.

 - Spot-check devices and discuss new apps with your teen.

 - For those who want to know about new apps without having to extract the device from a teen’s firm grip, you can try an app monitoring service.
-AppCertain is one I have reviewed and Mobicip has a version in beta.
+Many of the parental control tools I’ve listed here offer app monitoring such as CoPilot Family, Mobicip, and NetSanity.
 You can also log in to iTunes with your child’s Apple ID and password, to review purchases which will include paid and free apps.

 Choose any of these actions that seem appropriate to you based on your child and parenting style.
 But do something; doing nothing is NOT an option!